Camil0086/Camil0086.github.io/docs/Technical_Communication/index.md

 # Introduction

-On this site, you'll find my blog about wood and furniture, both a commercial project created for Meble kolonialne 24 and a graduate project on my studies at the university.
+1On this site, you'll find my blog about wood and furniture, both a commercial project created for Meble kolonialne 24 and a graduate project on my studies at the university.

 Together with the blog, I give you a simple noncommercial manual, also created at the university, of how to install and configure Visual Studio Code and GitHub Desktop.